FOREX-Dollar basks in payrolls afterglow, Greece back in hot seat

 Other currencies like the Australian dollar also lost ground against the U.S. dollar.
 The Aussie flirted with 77 U.S. cents , edging ever closer to a six-year low of $0.7627 plumbed early last month.

-The U.S. data appeared to have overshadowed others including those out of China on Sunday that showed a surge in exports in February.
+The U.S. data appeared to have overshadowed others including those out of China on Sunday that showed a surge in exports in the first two months of 2015.

 The focus on Monday is likely to on the outcome of a meeting of euro zone finance ministers, who are due to discuss a recent letter of pledged reforms sent by Greece.